Preranachaini/Ecommerce-Analysis-Report/README.md

 Best-Selling Categories: Pinpoint the most popular product categories to optimize inventory management and marketing campaigns.

 Category Consumption by Gender: Discover gender-specific buying trends to refine product offerings and target advertising.

+Find the link for the Report - https://lookerstudio.google.com/s/lBQ-cs7fMs0